sagar-khangan/bookmyticket/README.md

 To run kubernets service locally
 > $ kubectl port-forward service/bookmyticket 8000:8000

-This repository also contains github actions CI file in .github/workflow/ci.yaml
+This repository also contains CI/CD -
+ CI file = .github/workflow/ci.yaml
+ for CD deployment can be configured in Heroku which usees Procfile